Screenwriting

 Pelgrane Press

-My work with Pelgrane Press was remarkably diverse.
-As the Publishing Assistant, I wrote articles and blog posts, performed developmental edits on forthcoming products, managed the transfer of old articles from a former website to the current one, and spearheaded their expansion on YouTube and Twitch, growing the latter platform from 0 to over 400 followers.
+As the Publishing Assistant at Pelgrane Press, I wrote articles and blog posts, performed developmental edits on forthcoming products, managed the transfer of old articles from a former website to the current one, and spearheaded their expansion on YouTube and Twitch, growing the latter platform from 0 to over 400 followers.

 Session Zero